UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```
 Since we only operated on the `value` column, the `split_counts` data frame
 doesn't have the rest of the columns (`language`, `region`, etc.)
-that were in our original dataframe.
+that were in our original data frame.
 We don't want to lose this information, so
 we will contatenate (combine) the original data frame with `split_counts` using
 the `concat` function from `pandas`.
 The `concat` function *concatenates* data frames
 along an axis.
 By default, it concatenates the data frames vertically along `axis=0` yielding a single